Why can't Paramount Stock have a Hollywood ending? - ExBulletin

 Time is not on Paramount's side.
 It published problematic financial results last week.
 Revenue rose just 6%, with the 24% rise in revenue from its unprofitable streaming business held back by low single-digit growth for its television media and filmed entertainment segments. .
 It fell well short of analysts' revenue targets in back-to-back reports.
 Its operating and reported losses are improving and Paramount managed to generate positive free cash flow during the quarter.
 However, you don't show your CEO the door last week and cut your dividend by 79% like they did last year if the future is bright.

 That's not to say Paramount is toast.
-It is better for a struggling media outlet to have at least two interested buyers rather than one or none.
+It's better for someone in difficulty media stock have at least two interested buyers rather than just one or none.
 There aren't many other parties likely to crash on the suitors' porch here.
 Big media companies and even bigger consumer tech giants that could benefit from Paramount's catalog probably won't even attempt a deal that probably won't pass a regulatory sniff test.

 The ideal solution would be for Paramount to run away, but that's the kind of fresh thinking that doesn't usually come from inside a company with a thorny ownership structure.
 In the movies, the easiest way to get out of a trash compactor is to block it and force your way out.
 Your turn, Paramount.

 Rick Munarriz has no position in any of the stocks mentioned.
 The Motley Fool has no position in any of the securities mentioned.
-The Motley Fool has a disclosure policy.
+The Mad Motley has a disclosure policy.

+Why can't Paramount Stock have a Hollywood ending? was originally published by The Motley Fool

 |